 The Netherlands

-Amsterdam was our first stop when we went to our first ever Euro trip back in 2017 and it’s still our most memorable and relaxing trip to date.
-While tourist landmarks like the famous Iamsterdam letters sign inside Museumplein have since been taken down and moved some place else, the many museums in the area (Van Gogh Museum is a personal favorite) and overall laid-back vibe of this city are more than enough for me to dream of eventually coming back.
+Amsterdam was our first stop during our maiden Euro trip back in 2017—and to this day, it remains our most memorable and relaxing adventure.
+While iconic landmarks like the Iamsterdam letters at Museumplein have since been relocated, the city’s rich cultural landscape, particularly its many museums (the Van Gogh Museum is a personal favorite), and its effortlessly laid-back vibe still make me dream of returning someday

 Where we stayed in Amsterdam: Hotel Allure Amsterdam